parvinshaik/Potato-Leaf-Disease-Detection-App-Using-Flask/Readme.md

-🍃 Potato Leaf Disease Detection using CNN
+🍃 Potato Leaf Disease Detection using CNN:
 This is a web-based application developed using Flask and a Convolutional Neural Network (CNN) to detect diseases in potato leaves.
 The model can classify an uploaded potato leaf image into one of the following categories:

 ✅ Potato___Healthy